 Have you ever wondered the reason why kids sometimes go crazy at this time of year?
 Or why the only kid you often see crying at a Birthday Party is the actual Birthday boy/girl?
 It’s simply because their normal routine has gone out the window and their emotional cup of excitement, anticipation and expectation is completely full - any one little thing can make it overflow and up pops Demon Danny or Tantrum Tilly!

 So what can we do about it?
-Well as a Life and Family Coach who has helped lots of parents de-stress their lives and re-balance their emotions during high-pressure times, my main piece of advice is to pace yourself.
+Well as a Mindset and Success Coach who helps busy mums juggle family, work and re-balance their emotions during high-pressure times, my main piece of advice is to pace yourself.

 Anticipate the overload, expect occasional hiccups (and forgive yourself for them) and build in a buffer or 2!